KaterinaSlezakova/shopping-list/README.md

 ## 🛒 Shopping List App
-*Simple and intuitive shopping list application built with React and TypeScript.*
+*Simple and intuitive shopping list application built in VS Code with React and TypeScript.*
 *It allows users to manage their items efficiently with a clean and user-friendly interface.*

 ![App Screenshot](./src/image/screenshot.png)